Extinction Rebellion activists, river protection plans and wildlife corridors - is this town the most environmentally friendly town in Sussex?

 She said: “The movement is all about growing food locally, local transport and local production so that communities can remove themselves from the international chain.”

-As part of this effort, Ovesco has been encouraging people to invite people into their homes to see how they have made them more environmentally friendly.
+As part of this effort, Ovesco has been encouraging residents to invite people into their homes to see how they have made them more environmentally friendly.
 Hundreds of people visited houses in Barcombe, Lewes Rodmell, Newhaven and Seaford for the “eco open house” events.

-The town has its own climate hub which works on everything from making travel greener to installing Swift boxes and is also part of Ouse Valley Climate Action and the Love Our Ouse group.
+The town has its own climate hub which works on everything from making travel greener to installing swift boxes and is also part of Ouse Valley Climate Action and the Love Our Ouse group.

-The East Sussex partnership comprises 10 organisations, including the South Downs National Park Authority, South Downs National Park Trust, Lewes District Council, community energy businesses, voluntary and charitable organisations, working with dozens of local community groups, and has an ambitious goal of empowering local people to help create one of the first communities in England to fully embrace climate action.
+The East Sussex partnership comprises ten organisations, including the South Downs National Park Authority, South Downs National Park Trust, Lewes District Council, community energy businesses, voluntary and charitable organisations, working with dozens of local community groups, and has an ambitious goal of empowering local people to help create one of the first communities in England to fully embrace climate action.

 Nicki said the community group Love Our Ouse is looking at giving nature legal rights like people so that if you damage nature, it can sue.